jeremyandrews/netgrasp/README.md

 address, as well as to the MAC and IP address pair.

 Identifiation is a two-step process.
 First, find the ID associated with the device you want to identify.
 Second, set a custom name for that ID.
+During step one, you can use the same filters documented earlier for listing devices.

 ### List IDs of all unidentified devices
 `netgraspctl identify`